GiulianoSpaghetti/wheelofnumfortune/README.md

-A revisitaion of numerone's fortune in which you have to discover the cookie one letter at time.
+A revisitation of numerone's fortune in which you have to discover the cookie one letter at time.
 It has no timer, lets you think.

 [https://1drv.ms/u/s!ApmOB0x2yBN0k5BVVvKvCW8NQ4XI2w?e=8EUp75](https://1drv.ms/u/s!ApmOB0x2yBN0k5M6yknwWvyIlxxwVg?e=5SuaCA)